TFYA99ProjGroup/MDSE/docs/source/gettingstarted.rst

 License
 =======

-Full license is available in :doc:`license`
+Full license is available in :doc:`licensing`

 Credits:
 ========